Metal Roof Replaces Wood Shingles

 Following the firestorm, throughout Californiaโs wildland-urban interface, untreated wood-shingle roofs were identified as a major fire risk factor.

-In an analysis of structure loss in the 1990 Santa Barbara Paint Fire, California Dept. of Forestry and Fire Protection (CAL FIRE) assistant fire chief, Ethan Foote said the factors most important in structural survival were: roofing material, flammable vegetation clearance and a defending person.
+In an analysis of structure loss in the 1990 Santa Barbara Paint Fire, California Dept. of Forestry and Fire Protection (CAL FIRE) assistant fire chief, Ethan Foote said the factors most important in structural survival were: roofing material, flammable and vegetation clearance.

 Foote concluded the probability of structural survivability in the Santa Barbara fire with a non-combustible roof and thirty-foot vegetation clearance was 90%, without these measures the survivability was only 15%.
 These shocking figures and results of these past fires began to chip away at the popularity of wood shingle roofs and siding.